Labour government, 1964–1970: Social Services and welfare

 Two standard rates of dietary addition were introduced in 1966 when the supplementary benefits scheme was established.
 This included "a higher one for certain specific conditions such as diabetes and ulcerative colitis and a lower one where a diet involving extra or more expensive foods is recommended by a doctor (eg because the person is convalescing after a major illness or operation or suffers poor health because of chronic illness such as bronchitis)."
 Also, when the Supplementary Benefits scheme was introduced in 1966 "central heating additions (CTAs) were paid, based on claimants' actual heating costs.
 There was also provision that where claimants came from a number of similar dwellings a common figure could be established and applied in each of their cases."
 The Commission was also empowered by Schedule 2 of the Act to determine the requirements of persons in hospital or local authority homes.
 In the case of a single patient the requirements were 16s for personal expenses plus provision for necessary commitments like rent.
 The requirements for persons in local authority homes were, as under National Assistance, fixed at the total of the amounts prescribed by the Minister of Health and the Secretary of State for Scotland as the minimum payment for the accommodation and amount allowed for pocket-money.
 Additionally, the Supplementary Benefits Commission could make payments towards funerals for supplementary benefit recipients who had accepted responsibility for funerals.

 Section 6 of the Selective Employment Payments Act of 1966 placed on the Commission the duty of determining claims for repayment of Selective Employment Tax paid in respect of domestic or nursing help employed in a private household.
-The Prices and Incomes Board of 1966 provided that the Secretary of State shall "pay to any members of the Board such renumeration, and such travelling or 70 other allowances, as he may with the approval of the Treasury determine, as well as pay "such pension, allowance or gratuity, as he may, with the like approval, determine."
+The Prices and Incomes Board of 1966 provided that the Secretary of State shall "pay to any members of the Board such remuneration, and such travelling or 70 other allowances, as he may with the approval of the Treasury determine, as well as pay "such pension, allowance or gratuity, as he may, with the like approval, determine."
 The return for deferred retirement was improved and from 1967 the next of kin of a service man buried overseas "has been permitted either a visit to attend the funeral, or if this is not possible a subsequent visit within the next two years to see the grave, at public expense, together with a companion."
 Also, as noted by one study, "At the same time the provisions for war widows who were separated from their husbands at the time of death were improved.
 Pensions to such widows, previously permanently restricted to the amount of financial support received from the husband, can now be increased in proportion to any increases in the standard rate of war widow's pension after the husband's death."
 A 1967 amended Order provided for a removal on a restriction on the amount of rent allowance payable to a separated widow.